GEPHA-geo/sql-server-schema-filesystem-serializer/docs/change-exclusion-system.md

 ...
 ```

+**Note**: These === INCLUDED/EXCLUDED CHANGES === sections exist ONLY in the manifest file for organizational purposes.
+Migration scripts do NOT have these sections - all changes are intermixed in dependency order.

 **Rotation Marker System**:
 To ensure the manifest always appears in PR diffs, each line ends with a rotation marker (`/` or `\`) that alternates with each regeneration:
 - First generation: All lines end with `/`